Murad Al-Faluji

-Murad Araft Mohammad Nayef Al-Faluji (مراد الفالوجي; born 27 December 2003) is a Jordanian professional footballer who plays as a goalkeeper for Jordanian Pro League club Al-Hussein and Jordan under-23 national team.
+Murad Araft Mohammad Nayef Al-Faluji (مراد الفالوجي; born 27 December 2003) is a Jordanian professional footballer who plays as a goalkeeper for Jordanian Pro League club Al-Hussein.

 Club career

 Al-Wehdat

 Born in Amman, Al-Faluji began his senior career at Al-Wehdat during the 2021 Jordanian Pro League season.
 He was seen as among the goalkeepers the club relies upon by the 2023 Jordan Shield Cup, alongside veteran Ahmed Abdel-Sattar.

 Al-Hussein

 On 25 July 2024, Al-Faluji joined Al-Hussein for an undisclosed period.

+On 4 November 2025, Al-Faluji played a notable role in Al-Hussein's cup win against Al-Karmel when he blocked a shot from Ahmed Khasawneh, leading up to Aref Al-Haj scoring from a counter-attack.

 International career

-On May 2022, Al-Faluji received a call-up to the Jordan national football team under manager Adnan Hamad, appearing on the bench in a 2-0 victory over India.
+In May 2022, Al-Faluji received a call-up to the Jordan national football team under manager Adnan Hamad, appearing on the bench in a 2–0 victory over India.

 On 5 September 2022, Al-Faluji was called up to the Jordan under-20 team to participate in 2023 AFC U-20 Asian Cup qualification.
 He would go on to make the final roster for the 2023 AFC U-20 Asian Cup, starting in all matches.

 On 13 March 2023, Al-Faluji received another call-up to the senior national team for a training camp held in Doha.

 On 17 March 2024, Jordan under-23 manager Abdullah Abu Zema called-up Al-Faluji in order to compensate for the absence of Ahmad Al-Juaidi.

 On 16 March 2025, Al-Faluji was called up to the under-23 team for the 2025 WAFF U-23 Championship held in Oman.
 On 24 August 2025, he was called up once again to participate in two friendlies against Bahrain, as well as to participate in 2026 AFC U-23 Asian Cup qualification matches.

+On 23 December 2025, Al-Faluji was called up to the 2026 AFC U-23 Asian Cup.